 - Providing a 20-percent tax deduction for qualifying pass-through income and REIT dividends (commonly referred to as Section 199A), effectively reducing the top tax rate on qualifying business income to 29.6 percent.

-Congress should continue to promote the use of flow-through entities and investment in multifamily housing by making permanent the tax rate reductions and the 20-percent qualified pass-through income deduction enacted as part of the Tax Cuts and Jobs Act.
-Failure to extend today's tax laws would result in a substantial tax increase and further exacerbate the nation's housing challenges.
+Congress should continue to promote the use of flow-through entities and investment in multifamily housing by retaining the tax rate reductions and the 20-percent qualified pass-through income deduction made permanent in 2025 tax legislation.
+Failure to maintain today's tax laws could result in a substantial tax increase and further exacerbate the nation's housing challenges.

 Housing affordability is a significant challenge facing many American families.
 The U.S. needs to build 4.3 million more apartments by 2035 to meet the demand for rental housing.
 This includes 600,000 units (total apartments) to fill the shortage from underbuilding after the 2008 financial crisis.
 Increasing taxes will leave far less capital available to help fill this gap.